zapier/visual-builder/README.md

 bundle install
 ```

-You should not have all of the packages installed and are ready to get up an running!
+You should now have all of the packages installed and are ready to get up an running!

 ```
 bundle exec jekyll serve